-Informatica Source Analyzer also allows us to Import source data from various sources includes Flat Files, Relational Databases, XML definitions, Excel Worksheets, etc.
+Informatica Source Analyzer also allows us to Import data from various sources, including Flat Files, Relational Databases, XML definitions, Excel Worksheets, etc.

 Available Sources in Informatica Source Analyzer

-Once you connected successfully, Please navigate to Tools menu in Menu Bar.
-The following screenshot will show the list of available tools inside the PowerCenter Designer.
+Once you connect successfully, Please navigate to the Tools menu in Menu Bar.
+The following screenshot shows the available tools inside the PowerCenter Designer.
 In this article, we are explaining the Informatica Source Analyzer.
 So please select the Source Analyzer option.

-Once you select the Informatica Source Analyzer option, we will be in the Source Analyzer screen.
+Once you select the above shown option, we will be on the Source Analyzer screen.

 TIP: Source Menu in the Menu bar will be available only when you are in the Source Analyzer section.
 Otherwise, it will hide.